Enisseo/ephl/README.md

 So the point of this framework is to provide a really simple base so that you do get useful shortcuts and functions but are not forced to do some extra work not required, especially if you are multi-task (developer and designer).

-ePHL is pronounced like *Eiffel* (/ɛ.fɛl/), and could mean **e**nisseo's **PH**P **L**ibrary.
+ePHL is pronounced like *Eiffel* (/ɛ.fɛl/), and could mean **e**nisseo's **PH**P **L**ibrary or anything you want as this is a DIY acronym.

 ## MVC (is bullsh*t) ##

-Firstly, I want to come clear.
-By reading this title, you could think I have hard feelings about the MVC (Mad Vulcan Cyborg) model: you would be right.
+First, I want to come clear.
+By reading this title, you could think I have hard feelings about the MVC (Mad Vulcan Cyborg) model: you would be totally right.
 But what I hate mostly, like every design pattern, is the overuse in contexts that are often non pertinents.

-In ePHL, *you* decide if you want to separate the M from the V, from the C, or even use any of this, or add some new letters to your model.
+In ePHL, *you* decide if you want to separate the M from the V, from the C, or even use any of this, or add some new fancy letters to your model.

 ePHL provides a freedom of choice in your implementation.
 Here is the classic "Hello, world!" in ePHL: